VanAurum/coding-test/README.md

 $ python tests.py
 ```

 or, as noted above, you may need a pipenv shell active.
-In this case, run the following from the root directory of the project
+In this case, run the following from the root directory of the project:

 ```
 $ pipenv shell